YangSONG-SLAM/Affine-EKF/README.md

 The related full version paper is available in: https://arxiv.org/abs/2412.10809

 In this paper, we also prove some sufficient and necessary conditions between the state independent unobservable subspace and observability constraint for consistency.

+Based on the newly proved theorems, we propose a novel framework to design the consistent EKF.